marsel-khusnutdin/M-Ligue/README.md

     ![Visual 4](https://user-images.githubusercontent.com/72653236/182593504-96ddac30-3206-4e8c-899b-3f5241aa6693.JPG)

 - **Performance by Tournament Complexity:** We perform better in simpler tournaments, relative to other teams.
-Our most successful games—on June 3 and July 2—were from relatively easy question sets.
+Our most successful games (on June 3 and July 2) were from relatively easy question sets.
 - **Question Rating Insights:** Contrary to my initial assumption, we don’t perform catastrophically on high-difficulty questions.
 Comparable teams actually answer fewer of those correctly.
 However, they tend to outperform us on medium-difficulty questions (50–60% correctness rate).
 - **Team Composition:** There is a clear correlation between the number of players and our performance.
 Most of our weaker games were played with only 5 members (see red rectangle), while our strongest results came with 6 players (green rectangle).